-Update: JR East says the 3.5 hour Mobile Suica outage was due to 10 times the normal server traffic load.
-Service was restored by 11 am, IT Media has the details.
-Japanese iPhone customers in Tokyo really want to use Suica Apple Pay.
-It says something about the size of the Japanese iPhone installed base if it can take down the JR East Mobile Suica system.
+Apple Pay card loading was working smoothly early in the morning JST but servers quickly bogged down during peak commuting hours.
+JR East said the 3.5 hour Mobile Suica outage was due to 10 X the normal server traffic load.
+Service was restored by 11 am.
+Japanese iPhone customers in Tokyo really want to use Suica Apple Pay and it says something about the size of the Japanese iPhone installed base if it can take down both Apple Pay servers and the JR East Mobile Suica system.